Breakthrough discovery opens new avenues for blocking transmission of African sleeping sickness

 “Serendipity happens in science,” says lead researcher, Christian Tschudi, Ph.D., professor in the Department of Epidemiology of Microbial Diseases, who confesses that he didn’t believe the result the first time it happened.
 “This completely unexpected and unbelievable outcome made us realize that we now have a handle on a stage of the parasite life cycle that has been referred to as the ‘heart of darkness.’
 If we figure out how the parasite becomes infectious, we might be able to intervene with this crucial step of its life cycle.”

 The discovery grew out of a collaboration between the labs of Tschudi and Serap Aksoy, Ph.D., also a YSPH professor in the Department of Epidemiology of Microbial Diseases.
 Aksoy’s group maintains one of two colonies of tsetse flies in the United States.

 The in vitro process opens numerous avenues of research that will, among others, result in a detailed understanding how the pathogen becomes infectious and, further down the road, will provide an opening for new intervention strategies.
 The discovery also has implications for Nagana, a devastating livestock disease that causes an enormous economic burden in sub-Saharan Africa.

 This work was reported in the December 7, 2012, issue of Science.
 Contributors include Nikolay Kolev, Kiantra Ramey-Butler, George Cross and Elisabetta Ullu, from the Yale and Rockefeller Universities.

-This Article was submitted by Denise L Meyer, on Tuesday, February 05, 2013.
+This article was submitted by Denise L Meyer on February 5, 2013.